Integration GuidesDocs

 },

-The Push Probable Pitchers feed delivers incremental updates when a probable pitcher is created or changed.
+For example, the Push Probable Pitchers feed delivers incremental updates when a probable pitcher is created or changed.
 Each message includes:

 • game.id